 Take a look at our list of over 350 action verbs that you can use on your resume.

-Customer Service certifications can be userful to get training in the function and get your resume noticed more.
+If you do not have bachelors degree, customer service certifications can be useful to get training in the function and get your resume noticed more.
 The Customer Service Institute of America offers training to help members become a Certified Customer Service Manager.